Help us give nature a home from £3 a month.

 Skydancer is an exciting four-year project aimed at raising awareness and promoting the conservation of hen harriers in the north of England.
 More...

-There is enough habitat for 300 breeding pairs of hen harriers in England, but only three pairs bred in 2014.
+There is enough habitat for 300 breeding pairs of hen harriers in England, but only four pairs bred in 2014.
+And in 2015, three nesting males have disappeared, and only a handful of pairs remain.
 With you on our side, we can save the hen harrier.

 Join the RSPB and support our work.
-Together with our partners, we protect threatened birds and wildlife so our towns, coast and countryside will teem with life once again.
+Together with our partners, we protect threatened wildlife and special places so our towns, coast and countryside will teem with life once again.